 This class is listed as:

-Homework: Homeworks will be assigned periodically.
+Homework will be assigned periodically, the problems in the homework will be carefully graded, and returned to you with feedback that will help you correct any errors.
 You are encouraged to discuss the homework with each other, but you should do the writing separately.
-You learn mathematics by doing, and there is no way around it.
-It is not enough to see your teacher or your friends solving problems, you have to try it yourself.
-Difficult as it may seem at the begining, if you persist, you will learn how to write a proper mathematical proof, you will learn how to read and understand other's proofs, and you will learn to appreciate and enjoy the beauty of an elegant argument.
+You learn mathematics by doing, and there is no way around it, it is not enough to see your teacher or your friends solving problems, you have to try it yourself.
+Difficult as it may seem at the beginning, if you persist you will learn how to write a proper mathematical proof, you will learn how to read and understand other's proofs, and you will learn to appreciate and enjoy the beauty of an elegant argument.

-Grades: The final grade will be determined by your performance on homeworks, midterm/s, and final exam.
+Grades: The final grade will be determined by your performance on the homework, quizes, midterms, and the final exam.
 The grading policies will be discussed in class.